NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 These conditions signify a broken catalog zone which MUST NOT be processed (see (#generalrequirements)).
-A clear error message about the precise condition which cause the catalog zone to be broken MUST be logged.
+The reason a catalog zone is considered broken SHOULD always be communicated clearly to the operator (e.g. through a log message).

 For this memo, the value of the `version.$CATZ` TXT RR MUST be set to "2", i.e.: